 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a hardcover edition that was published by New American Library (NAL) on April 27, 2010 and has 512 pages.
+paranormal romance that was published by New American Library (NAL) on April 27, 2010 and has 512 pages.

 Explore it on Goodreads or Amazon.